 One lagoon, three resorts, three identities; that is how we would describe the Anantara Dhigu, Veli and Naladhu resorts in the Maldives.
 We stayed at the Anantara Veli resort but explored the other islands during our stay as well.
 So today we bring you three-reviews-in-one emphasizing on the identities of the three.

 Three of the four Anantara properties on the Maldives are located on a group of islands half an hour South of capital Malé and Malé International Airport.
-Located on the Eastern side of the South Male Atoll the Anantara resorts include five islands: Anantara Dhigu; the family resort located in the lagoon, Anantara Veli; the adults-only island that mainly consists of water villas, Anantara Naladhu; the high-end luxury island with large private villas overlooking the ocean side or lagoon, a dedicated picnic or snorkeling island and a staff island.
+Located on the Eastern side of the South Male Atoll the Anantara resorts include five islands: Anantara Dhigu; the family resort located in the lagoon which reminded us a lot of the Cancun family resorts we’ve gone on family vacations to for the last decade to, Anantara Veli; the adults-only island that mainly consists of water villas, Anantara Naladhu; the high-end luxury island with large private villas overlooking the ocean side or lagoon, a dedicated picnic or snorkeling island and a staff island.

 Guests can use the facilities of Dhigu and Veli all day, every day.
 Only Naladhu has restricted access to Naladhu guests and guests from Dhigu and Veli with a reservation to the Dining Room restaurant on the island.